dotnet/csharplang/proposals/csharp-10.0/parameterless-struct-constructors.md

 >
 > **When a struct instance constructor has no constructor initializer, that constructor implicitly performs the initializations specified by the *variable_initializer*s of the instance fields declared in its struct.
 This corresponds to a sequence of assignments that are executed immediately upon entry to the constructor.**
 >
-> **When a struct instance constructor has a `this()` constructor initializer that represents the _default parameterless constructor_, the declared constructor implicitly performs the initializations specified by the *variable_initializer*s of the instance fields declared in its struct _after_ all value type fields are set to their default value and all reference type fields are set to `null`.
-This corresponds to a sequence of assignments that are executed immediately upon entry to the constructor.**
+> **When a struct instance constructor has a `this()` constructor initializer that represents the _default parameterless constructor_, the declared constructor implicitly clears all instance fields and performs the initializations specified by the *variable_initializer*s of the instance fields declared in its struct.
+Immediately upon entry to the constructor, all value type fields are set to their default value and all reference type fields are set to `null`.
+Immediately after that, a sequence of assignments corresponding to the *variable_initializer*s are executed.**
->
-> The variable initializers are executed in the textual order in which they appear in the class declaration.

 ### Definite assignment
 Instance fields (other than `fixed` fields) must be definitely assigned in struct instance constructors that do not have a `this()` initializer (see [§15.4.9](https://github.com/dotnet/csharpstandard/blob/draft-v6/standard/structs.md#1549-constructors)).